Lor3m1psum/rule-of-thumb-app/README.md

 ✅ The gauge bar will reflect changes on positive or negative votes as soon as the vote is sent.
 ✅ if "Vote again" button is pressed, then will enable voting buttons again.
 ✅ all votes persists with local storage implementation.
 ✅ if user voted or enable voting again, those changes will persist if refreshing the browser.

+_notes regarding differences with figma designs:
+I personally prefer how it looks font-weight in 300 because it preserve better the figma design card looks also the width of the card in mobile was selected to be 400px instead of 300px as figma shows_

 #### Steps to run in your local: